dullroar/ten-steps-to-linux-survival/Step07.md

 ## Network Configuration{.unnumbered}

 We won't dive too deep into configuring a network, but there are a few things you should know about right away.
-The first is the [`ifconfig`](http://linux.die.net/man/8/ifconfig)\drcmd{ifconfig} (and in some ways is similar to `ipconfig` in `CMD.EXE`\drshl{CMD.EXE}.
-While you can use `ifconfig` to alter your networking settings, it is most commonly used to get a quick display of them:
+The first is the [`ifconfig`](http://linux.die.net/man/8/ifconfig)\drcmd{ifconfig}
+command (in some ways is similar to `ipconfig` in `CMD.EXE`\drshl{CMD.EXE}.
+While you can use `ifconfig` to alter your networking settings, it is most commonly used to get a quick display of
+them:

-\drcap{ifconfig command}
+\drcap{\texttt{ifconfig} command}
 ```bash
 # ifconfig
 eth0      Link encap:Ethernet  HWaddr 00:00:56:a3:35:fe